-If either Catholic or Community applicants are undersubscribed in criterion (b) any remaining places will be allocated to the other sector before the application of criteria (c) to (f).
+If either Catholic or Anglican and Community applicants are undersubscribed in criterion (b) any remaining places will be allocated to the other sector before the application of criteria (c) to (f).

-After the application of criterion (c) any remaining places will be allocated in order of priority to:
+After the application of criterion (b) any remaining places will be allocated in order of priority to:

-- c) Non Catholic children attending one of the associate Primary Schools of the designated Catholic Parishes: - St Mary's Catholic Junior School (Newton) - All Saints Catholic Primary School (Golborne) - St Catherine's Catholic Primary School (Lowton) - St Lewis' Catholic Primary School - St Paul of the Cross Catholic Primary School; - d) Children who have a brother or sister at the Academy at the time of likely admission.
+c) Non Catholic children attending one of the associate Primary Schools of the designated Catholic Parishes:

+- St Mary's Catholic Junior School (Newton) - All Saints Catholic Primary School (Golborne) - St Catherine's Catholic Primary School (Lowton) - St Lewis' Catholic Primary School - St Paul of the Cross Catholic Primary School;

+d) Children who have a brother or sister at the Academy at the time of likely admission.
 The brother or sister must have entered the academy in Years 7 to 11.
-This includes full, half, or stepbrothers or sisters, adopted and foster brothers and sisters, or children of the parent/carer's partner and, in every case, who are living at the same address and are part of the same family unit; - e) Children whose parents regularly worship in a recognised Faith community.
-"In the event that during the period specified for attendance at worship the church [or, in relation to those of other faiths, relevant place of worship] has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church [or in relation to those of other faiths, relevant place of worship] or alternative premises have been available for public worship".
-This would need to be supported by a reference/letter from a leader of that faith community and submitted by the parent with their application form. - f) Children whose parents express a preference for a place at the Academy.
+Brothers or sisters includes stepchildren, half brothers or sisters, foster or adopted children who are living at the same address as part of the same family unit.

+e) Children whose parents regularly worship in a recognised Faith community.
+Regular attendance shall be defined as a least once a month for at least 6 months before application.
+This would need to be supported by a reference/letter from a leader of that faith community and submitted by the parent with their application form.

+f) Other children

+Footnotes